Field Studies in the Evolution of Animal Behavior

 Northwestern Montana

-This is an intensive 4-week, 5-credit course to be offered during the second half of the 2023 Summer Session at Flathead Lake Biological Station in the magnificent Northwestern Montana Rockies; July 17- August 11.
-Students who desire extended research experience and exposure to conceptual material may opt to arrive 2-4 weeks early, signing up for a seamlessly integrated 2 or 4 weeks of independent study supervised by Dr. Watson; June 19 - July 14th.
-Staying longer will give you a better taste of the whole scientific process.
-However long you commit, this program of study is designed to prepare students for graduate work in Evolutionary Behavioral Ecology and Psychology.
-It is important to note that, by its nature and design, this course also may be invaluable to many Social Science, Liberal Arts, or Humanities majors, including budding Psychologists and Philosophers.
+This is an intensive 4-week, 5-credit course offered during the second half of the 2023 Summer Session at Flathead Lake Biological Station in the magnificent Northwestern Montana Rockies; July 15 - August 19.
+Students who desire extended research experience and exposure to conceptual material may opt to arrive 2-4 weeks early, signing up for a seamlessly integrated 2 or 4 weeks of Advanced Undergraduate Research supervised by Dr. Watson; June 17 - July 12.
+Committing to the additional 4-week will give you a better taste of the whole scientific process.
+But, however long you attend, this program of study is designed to prepare you for graduate work in Evolutionary Behavioral Ecology and Psychology.
+It is important to note, however, by its nature and design, my animal behavior courses also are of great interest to Social Science, Liberal Arts, or Humanities majors, including budding Psychologists and Philosophers.

 For more information about enrollment reach out to Hannah Gerhard, the Biostation's summer session manager.

-Please also feel fee to contact me with questions about course content!
+Please also feel fee to contact me at pwatson@unm.edu with questions about course content!

 Do not neglect Biostation scholarship opportunities!